dotnet/AspNetCore.Docs/aspnetcore/fundamentals/http-requests.md

 [!code-csharp[](http-requests/samples/3.x/HttpClientFactorySample/Startup5.cs?name=snippet1)]

 `HttpClient` instances can generally be treated as .NET objects **not** requiring disposal.
-Disposal cancels outgoing requests and guarantees the given `HttpClient` instance can't be used after calling <xref:System.IDisposable.Dispose*>. `IHttpClientFactory` tracks and disposes resources used by `HttpClient` instances.
+Disposal cancels outgoing requests and guarantees the given `HttpClient` instance can't be used after calling <xref:System.IDisposable.Dispose%2A>. `IHttpClientFactory` tracks and disposes resources used by `HttpClient` instances.

 Keeping a single `HttpClient` instance alive for a long duration is a common pattern used before the inception of `IHttpClientFactory`.
 This pattern becomes unnecessary after migrating to `IHttpClientFactory`.